 Rather than creating your own implementation of rules based on a GeoIP database, WP Engine minimizes the needed technical effort from your team by managing the complex configuration of these rules, as well as the back-end settings to cache page variations separately.
 Enablement of GeoTarget in three simple steps unlocks the ability to segment pages by geography, so you can focus on building the content.

-NOTE: GeoTarget is automatically included in Business and Dedicated plans.
+NOTE: GeoTarget is automatically included Premium dedicated plans.
 It is also available as an add-on for Startup, Growth, and Scale plans.
-The GeoTarget add-on for Startup, Growth, and Scale plans can be added in checkout process, or from the My account page in your WP Engine User Portal.
+The GeoTarget add-on for Startup, Growth, and Scale plans can be added any time in checkout process, or from the My account page in your WP Engine User Portal.

 In this section we will outline the recommended steps to fully activate the functionality.
 After GeoTarget is enabled, users can create geographically-specific content and PHP functions using the proper GeoTarget variables.

 Purchase GeoTarget Add-on

-Customers on Business or dedicated hosting plans will have GeoTarget included at no cost.
+Customers on dedicated hosting plans will have GeoTarget included at no additional cost.

 Add WP Engine GeoTarget Plugin